KeelerLab/Neuron-IMC-Processing-and-Analysis/docs/MCDViewer.md

 A comprehensive guide to navigating the MCD Viewer is provided within the installation package, specifically in the MCD Viewer v1.0.560.6 User Guide (PDF).
 However, the current manual offers only a concise overview made while performing analysis with IMC Datasets.

 Introduction

 MCD™ Viewer v1.0.560.6 is a windows only specialized software designed for analyzing and visualizing Imaging Mass Cytometry (IMC) datasets.
 MCD Viewer v1.0.560.6 is compatible with Imaging Mass Cytometry data files acquired with CyTOF Software v6.7 or later.
 This instructional manual will guide you through the steps required to effectively manage and interpret IMC data using the MCD Viewer application.
 MCD Viewer can now be run from non-administrative Windows® accounts.
-NOTE Administrative privileges are required to install the software.
+NOTE: Administrative privileges are required to install the software.

 System Requirements

 MCD Viewer v1.0.560.6 is a 64-bit application intended for operation on the following
 systems:
 • Instrument workstations